Iraqi Kurdish president asks parliament to prepare for independence vote

 Al-Arabiya broadcast footage of what it said were Iraqi soldiers in the desert area east of the city of Karbala after pulling back from the border.
 But the army spokesman said the border was still under the full control of Iraqi forces.

-(Reporting by Isabel Coles in Arbil, Isra' al-Rubei'i, Raheem Salman, Maggie Fick and Alexander Dziadosz in Baghdad and David Alexander in Washington; Writing by Maggie Fick; Editing by Kevin Liffey and Lisa Shumaker)
+(Reporting by Isabel Coles in Arbil, Isra' al-Rubei'i, Raheem Salman, Maggie Fick and Alexander Dziadosz in Baghdad; Writing by Maggie Fick; Editing by Kevin Liffey)